sighupio/distribution/docs/releases/unreleased.md

 ## New features 🌟

-- [[#415](https://github.com/sighupio/distribution/pull/415)]: Adds `blockSize` and `podCidr` to the `spec.distribution.modules.networking.tigeraOperator` section of the OnPremises schema, allowing customizations to the assigned CIDR for each node.
+- [[#415](https://github.com/sighupio/distribution/pull/415)]: Adds `blockSize` and `podCidr` to the `spec.distribution.modules.networking.tigeraOperator` section of the OnPremises and KFDDistribution schemas, allowing customizations to the assigned CIDR for each node.
 How to use it:

   ```yaml